cloudflare/gortr/README.md

 To use a data source that do not contains signatures or validity information, pass:
 `-verify=false -checktime=false`

+Cloudflare's prefix list removes duplicates and entries that are not routed on the Internet (>/24 IPv4 and >/48 IPv6).

 ### Configure on Juniper